7 Popular Mortgages for First-Time Home Buyers

 • Reduced mortgage insurance premiums

 This article highlights seven popular loan programs for first-time home buyers to help you choose which first-time buyer mortgage may be best for your American Dream of homeownership.
+Once you understand your options, compare mortgage lenders to find the best rates and terms.

 1. Conventional 97 Mortgage